| | | | | | | |

 Storage Details

-This Parisian Hot Chocolate will keep in an airtight container in the fridge for 4-6 days.
+This Parisian Hot Chocolate will be kept in an airtight container in the fridge for 4-6 days.

 To Reheat